-In December 2016, I went to my first Alberta Treasury Bank (ATB) entrepreneur event.
+It was awesome because I went to my first Alberta Treasury Bank (ATB) entrepreneur event.

-All four judges made it clear what they were looking from the six presenters.
+Before the presentations began, all four judges made it clear what they were looking from the six presenters.
 They wanted to know how the product would benefit them and they wanted to feel the passion that each business brought, based on the product or service they were pitching.

 - Dan Allen – ATB VP – @dallen_dan